 If you are like me, you are probably thinking sounds easy and I love that but what about the electricity usage?!
-Well, the Evictor Light is very energy efficient and the energy usage for the Evictor 10K unit running continuously, 24 hours a day, 7 days a week, for a full year is estimated to cost an average of $9.04 for the whole year.
+Well, the Evictor Light is very energy efficient.
+In fact, the energy usage for the Evictor 10K unit running continuously, 24 hours a day, 7 days a week, for a full year is estimated to cost an average of $9.04 for the whole year.
 And, the Evictor discharges no heat so you don’t have to worry about that.
 In order for the EVICTOR® to work properly, the attic space should be uncluttered and no other light source should be on to interfere with the performance of the Evictor strobe light.
 People with medical conditions aggravated by strobing light should not be exposed to this unit.

 You can learn more about the Evictor Squirrel Deterrent Devices or order at evictor.com.
 They come with free ground shipping!

 Reading to get rid of those scratching sounds in your home’s attic and the walls of your home?
 Attic squirrels can cause significant damage.
 I really can’t think of an easier more effective solution for how to get rid of squirrels in attic.
 Plus, it comes with a money back guarantee!
 Have long have you had squirrels in your attic?
 Did you know that squirrels in the attic can cause house damage to your electrical wiring and pose a fire hazard?
 I hope this helps solve your squirrel problem and prevents all rodents from getting too cozy on your property!